-Debuting with a record that could have easily pegged them as an emo cult classic, Foxing have gone on to evolve with every album.
+Debuting with a record that could of easily pegged them as an emo cult classic, Foxing have gone on to evolve with every album.
 Their third record, Nearer My God, released in mid 2018 is unashamedly grand.
 The band have continued to take bold steps forward, backing their records on stage with a blistering live presence.

 For the first time ever, Australian audiences were able to witness a Foxing live show, with the band making their debut visit to the country earlier this year.
 In the hours before the opening show of the run, frontman Conor Murphy spared a moment to talk about the record, providing a platform for non-profits and a certain single inspired by Celine Dion.